 Dr Wricha Tyagi

-Cluster Leader Cell & Molecular Biology and Trait Engineering & Principal Scientist
+Principal Scientist & Cluster Leader Cell & Molecular Biology and Trait Engineering

 Dr Wricha Tyagi is a plant molecular biologist by training with a postdoctoral experience in plant breeding with more than 19 years of experience in crop improvement and trait understanding.
 Dr Tyagi is currently Principal Scientist and Cluster leader (Cell & Molecular Biology and Trait Engineering) in the global research program accelerated crop improvement at ICRISAT, where Dr Tyagi leads and provides direction to the cluster’s research efforts in alignment with overall research goals of ACI.